 And in all those many years, I never really put two and two together to come up with what exactly that phrase meant, until just recently!

-I mentioned this peculiarity of my Dad’s to my son-in-law one time and he gave me this explanation.
-His grandfather was a logger up here in northern Minnesota where there are alot of swampy areas.
+I mentioned this peculiarity of my dad’s to my son-in-law a while ago and he gave me this explanation.
+His grandfather was a logger up here in northern Minnesota where there are a lot of swampy areas.

 There are a lot of swampy, boggy areas up here on the Iron Range of Minnesota.
-And the majority of the logging done here takes place during the winter months, when the swampy, boggy areas are frozen solid.
+And the majority of the logging done takes place during the winter months when the swampy, boggy areas are frozen solid.

 So of course, it was easier to pull logs out on frozen terrain, because the logs would slide better.

-And now hubby and I live on a 120 acre farm with several swampy, boggy areas on it, where the sun rises very early each morning, and in fact, rose at 6:00 a.m. this morning.
+And now hubby and I live on a 120-acre farm with several swampy, boggy areas on it, where the sun rises very early each morning.
+And in fact, rose at 6:00 a.m. this morning.

 I’m already an early riser “morning person” myself, but when the sun comes up that early my circadian clock kicks in and I’m up at the crack of dawn!

-When the sun is shinning, the birds are chirping, flowers are coming up and the leaves of the trees and the catkins of the willows are budding, there’s no place quite so beautiful.
+When the sun is shining, the birds are chirping, flowers are coming up and the leaves of the trees and the catkins of the willows are budding, there’s no place quite so beautiful.